IMAGE OF THE GAME

 THE GOLF INDUSTRY IN THE UNITED STATES

-In all its efforts, the committee will strive to share a variety
+In all its efforts, WGF strives to share a variety of key facts

-of key facts about the U.S. golf industry.
-Most importantly, the
+about the U.S. golf industry.
+Most importantly, the efforts stress

-effort will stress that golf is a sport played by more than 24
+that golf is a sport played by more than 24 million Americans, and

 GOLF'S ECONOMIC BENEFITS